 They first performed together in the inaugural NAC's WolfGANG Sessions at Ottawa’s Mercury Lounge (a series devoted to contemporary chamber music) and immediately felt the strength of their musical connection and their common passion for the tremendous and extensive repertoire for string quartet.
 Ironwood has achieved critical acclaim for their “take no prisoners” approach to performances and has appeared in Ottawa at the NAC’s Music for a Sunday Afternoon series, at the Steinway Gallery and at the Ritornello Chamber Music Festival in Saskatoon, collaborating with pianists Jon Kimura Parker and Inon Barnatan.

-This season has included a residency at Avaloch Music Farm Institute, and performances of three Beethoven String Quartets at the NAC's Beethoven Festival.
-Upcoming quartet concerts include performances in Europe, as well as in Canada at festivals on Prince Edward Island, in Winnipeg (GroundSwell), and in Quebec (Pontiac Enchanté).
+This season has included a residency at Avaloch Music Farm Institute, performances of three Beethoven String Quartets at the NAC's Beethoven Festival, and a program of French and Canadian Music in Paris.
+Upcoming quartet concerts include a residency at Avaloch, and performances in Nova Scotia (Musique Royale), Prince Edward Island (Indian River Festival), in Winnipeg (GroundSwell), and in Quebec (Pontiac Enchanté).

-Beginning July 2019, the quartet are directors of the Classical Unbound Festival in Prince Edward County.
+Beginning July 2019, the quartet are directors of the Classical Unbound Festival which will take place July 26-28 in Prince Edward County, Ontario.

 Violinist Jessica Linnebach has distinguished herself among the next generation of Canadian classical artists being lauded on concert stages nationally and around the world.
 Since her soloist debut at the age of seven, Jessica has appeared with major orchestras throughout North America, Europe and Asia.
 Jessica has been a member of the National Arts Centre Orchestra (NACO) since 2003 and was named their Associate Concertmaster in April 2010.